GNDEC-Ldh/gettingStartedWithGithubInGuruNanak/Vrishti Gupta/readme.md

-Hello, I am Vrishti Gupta persuing Btech in Computer Science and Engineering.
+Hello, I am Vrishti Gupta persuing Btech in Computer Science and Engineering from GNDEC.